PavlikBender/BenderDeck/README_EN.md

 ### Known Bugs
 1. Windows Defender may prevent downloading the installation file; you can resolve the issue by disabling real-time protection and cloud protection. **OR DOWNLOAD THE PORTABLE VERSION**.
 This behavior is due to the installer being unsigned; a digital signature is costly for me, and do not forget the application is free.
-2. **Presumably, it might be, not exactly, BUT** some antivirus programs **may** flag the application because it INTERCEPTS keystrokes, which the antivirus **may** interpret incorrectly.
+2. **Presumably, it might be, not exactly, BUT** some antivirus programs **may** prevent start of the application because it INTERCEPTS keystrokes, which the antivirus **may** interpret incorrectly.
 If you encounter this problem, you can solve it by adding the application to the antivirus exceptions.

 ## Table of Contents
 - [Quick Start](#quick-start)